Least Squares, Uniqueness, and Regularization

 Solving Regression Models in Practice

-• Better yet, for applied work use higher-level libraries like statsmodels (integrates well with pandas and seaborn)
+• For applied work, use Stata, R, or statsmodels (integrates with pandas and seaborn)

 Example of LLS using Scipy